 The following resources share the experiences of young people and researchers to encourage and widen meaningful involvement of young people in research: https://oxfordhealthbrc.nihr.ac.uk/patient-and-public-involvement/young-peoples-involvement/

 Other projects supported:

 - BeGood Citizen's: EIE projects working with the NeurOX Young People’s Advisory Group (YPAG) for the past year.

 - NEUROSEC Team and the YPAG on the ‘Tracing Tomorrow’ study to explore young people’s perspectives on mental help seeking and data privacy using a narrative digital game approaches.

-Prior to joining the Department, Vanessa worked at Oxford Brookes in the Developmental Psychology group as a Research Assistant and Test Administrator on a standardisation project for Intelligence and Development Scales (IDS-2) and projects involving assessments of handwriting and movement in children and young people.
-She previously spent 20 years involved in healthcare communications.
+- Research Assistant and Test Administrator in the Developmental Psychology group at Oxford Brookes University on a standardisation project for Intelligence and Development Scales (IDS-2) and projects involving assessments of handwriting and movement in children and young people.

 - 20 years medical writing and account direction in healthcare communications.

 - MSc in Psychology from Oxford Brookes University, with my thesis investigating the effects of cognitive load and anxiety on prospective memory in adolescents.

 - MSc in Veterinary Parasitology from The University of Liverpool.

 - BSc in Animal Biology from The University of Birmingham.